youshouldstealthiscode/YouTube-Music-Self-Updating-Discography-Playlist/README.md

 !!!Keep in mind that the "cookie" value may expire, so you might need to repeat this process in the future to obtain a new "cookie" value.!!

+added these words as a test for my git control